BenBouten/OpenAIcoop/README.md

 - See real-time statistics (mass, thrust, energy cost, etc.)
 - Test module rendering before integrating into the simulation
 - Export screenshots of body configurations
+- Latest updates:
+  - Convex-hull "skin" that keeps attachment points anchored to the core shape.
+  - Fin/tentacle outlines now use tapered shapes for better visual read.
+  - `--pose sketch` boots the viewer with the reference creature from the design brief.
+  - Press `J` to toggle debug overlays (joint markers, axes) when validating geometry.
+  - Screenshot mode works headless so CI or docs can capture renders automatically.
+  - The simulation now reuses this renderer so what you see in the viewer matches in-game creatures.

 See `tools/README.md` for detailed usage instructions.